WeblateOrg/language-data/README.rst

     pip install weblate-language-data

-It contains several modules containing language definitions abd Gettext translations for them (in a way that they would be discovered by Django when used as an Django application).
+It contains several modules containing language definitions and Gettext translations for them (in a way that they would be discovered by Django when used as an Django application).